 | Workable | Mid-market teams | $169/month | AI Interview Copilot | |

-The right choice depends entirely on your company size, hiring volume, and whether you need standalone recruiting software or an all-in-one HR solution.
-Let’s break down each platform.
+The right choice depends on company size, hiring volume, and whether you need standalone recruiting software or an all-in-one HR solution.

 Greenhouse: The Enterprise ATS Standard

-Best for: Companies making 30+ hires per year, tech startups raising Series A+, enterprises requiring compliance documentation, teams that value structured interviewing over speed.
+Best for: Companies making 30+ hires per year, tech startups raising Series A+, enterprises requiring compliance documentation.

 Workable: AI-Powered Mid-Market Leader

-The AI Interview Copilot launched in late 2025 is genuinely useful, not just AI theater.
-It listens to your video interviews (with candidate permission) and automatically generates structured notes mapped to your evaluation criteria.
-More importantly, it flags potential unconscious bias in interviewer questions — something I’ve seen directly improve hiring quality at three different companies.
+Workable is the AI-powered mid-market leader, sophisticated enough for 200-person companies yet usable without a dedicated implementation team.
+The AI Interview Copilot launched in late 2026 is genuinely useful - it listens to video interviews (with candidate permission), generates structured notes mapped to your evaluation criteria, and flags potential unconscious bias in interviewer questions.

 Pricing structure:

-- Standard Plan: $279/month (unlimited jobs, unlimited users, AI features)
+- Standard Plan: $279 per month (unlimited jobs, unlimited users, AI features)

-All plans include unlimited active jobs, which is huge compared to competitors charging per job posting.
+All plans include unlimited active jobs, unlike competitors charging per posting.

-Best for: Mid-market companies (50-500 employees), teams hiring across multiple departments, organizations that want AI features without enterprise pricing, remote-first companies needing mobile-native recruiting.
+Best for: Mid-market companies (50-500 employees), teams hiring across departments, organizations wanting AI features without enterprise pricing.

 Lever: CRM-First ATS for Talent Pipeline Building

-Pricing model: Approximately $6-8 per employee per month, though exact pricing requires custom quotes.
-More affordable than Greenhouse for mid-sized companies, but more expensive than Workable’s flat-rate plans.
+Pricing model: Approximately $6-8 per employee per month via custom quote - cheaper than Greenhouse for mid-sized companies, but pricier than Workable’s flat-rate plans.

-Best for: Companies building talent pipelines before hiring, organizations with long hiring cycles (3+ months), teams that prioritize candidate relationship management, companies with dedicated recruiting ops roles.
+Best for: Companies building talent pipelines before hiring, organizations with long hiring cycles, teams with dedicated recruiting ops roles.

 BambooHR: All-in-One HR Platform with ATS

-BambooHR takes a fundamentally different approach: it’s an HR platform first, with recruiting as one integrated module.
-If you’re a growing company that needs HR software anyway, getting an ATS included makes enormous sense.
+BambooHR is an all-in-one HR platform with a built-in ATS, putting HR first and recruiting as one integrated module.
+For a growing company that needs HR software anyway, getting an ATS included makes enormous sense.

-The killer feature is seamless onboarding handoff.
-When a candidate accepts an offer in BambooHR, they automatically transition to employee status with all their information preserved.
-New hire paperwork, equipment requests, first-day schedules — everything flows from the ATS into HR workflows without manual data re-entry.
+The killer feature is seamless onboarding handoff: when a candidate accepts an offer, they automatically transition to employee status with all information preserved.
+New hire paperwork, equipment requests, and first-day schedules flow from the ATS into HR workflows without manual re-entry, saving an estimated 2-3 hours of admin work per new hire.

-Pricing considerations: $250/month minimum for small businesses (under 50 employees), scaling up based on employee count and modules.
-You’re paying for the full HR suite, not just recruiting.
-Budget $150-300 per employee annually for companies under 100 people.
+Pricing considerations: $250 per month minimum for small businesses, scaling with employee count and modules.
+You are paying for the full HR suite, not just recruiting.

-Best for: SMBs hiring 5-30 people per year, companies that need both HR and ATS, organizations prioritizing ease of use over advanced features, teams without dedicated HR/recruiting staff.
+Best for: SMBs hiring 5-30 people per year, companies needing both HR and ATS, organizations prioritizing ease of use over advanced features.

 JazzHR: Budget-Friendly ATS for Small Businesses

-JazzHR wins on transparency and value for small businesses.
-While competitors hide pricing behind “contact sales” walls, JazzHR publishes straightforward plans that actually make sense for companies hiring 10-20 people per year.
+JazzHR is the budget-friendly ATS for small businesses, winning on transparent pricing and unlimited users at $75 per month.
+While competitors hide pricing behind “contact sales” walls, JazzHR publishes plans that make sense for companies hiring 10-20 people per year.

 Transparent pricing:

-- Pro Plan: $420/month (unlimited jobs, unlimited users, unlimited candidate history, advanced features)
+- Pro Plan: $420 per month (unlimited jobs, unlimited users, unlimited candidate history, advanced features)

-All plans include unlimited users and mobile apps.
-No hidden fees for users, postings, or hiring volume.
+All plans include unlimited users and mobile apps, with no hidden fees for users, postings, or hiring volume.

-Best for: Small businesses (under 50 employees), companies hiring fewer than 20 people per year, organizations without dedicated recruiting staff, teams needing predictable monthly costs without per-user fees.
+Best for: Small businesses (under 50 employees), companies hiring fewer than 20 people per year, teams needing predictable costs without per-user fees.

 Startups (1-50 employees, 5-15 hires/year)